danielsinderson/DIY-Grad-School/README.md

 	- [ ] *Category Theory for Programmers* by Bartosz Milewski
 	- [ ] *Universal Algebra and Coalgebra* by Klaus Denecke and Shelly L. Wismath

 For course texts I tried to balance readability, coverage, and the availability/price.
 It's extraordinary how many of these texts are made available for free by the author(s).
+Also, everything here is tentative.
+As things progress I may switch up the schedule, change texts, or even alter the courses.

 # Guidelines
-- 14 hours per week
+- 10 hours per week
 - Readings will be accompanied by substantial notes on the topics covered, completion of 50% or more of the provided exercises, and the creation of flashcards for spaced repetition
+- Summers should be kept free to give myself a break to focus on other things, giving a timeline to complete the curriculum in a little over 5 years